Posts Tagged ‘Equity’

 Download this article in the PDF format.

-For the past three decades CEOs, Boards of Directors and compensation committees have allocated stock options and numerous other equity-based incentive arrangements based primarily on the annual competitive practice of peer companies.
-In an effort to ensure equity was appropriately appreciated by the executives, companies went to great efforts to communicate the value of their annual equity award in present value terms, as part of a total annual pay package.
+For the past three decades CEOs, Boards of Directors and compensation committees have allocated stock options and numerous other equity-based incentive rewards to executives based primarily on the annual competitive practice of peer companies.
+In an effort to ensure equity rewards were appropriately appreciated by the executives, companies went to great efforts to communicate the value of their annual equity award in present value terms, as part of a total annual pay package.
 By treating equity as annual compensation, however, companies have created three significant disconnects between investor and executive interests.

 Second, most compensation policies strive to provide competitive equity awards in terms of annual equity grants, but not in terms of aggregate equity ownership.
 Thus, a new CEO and a very senior CEO, all other things being equal, would be provided comparable equity awards.
 As a result, we find ourselves in the somewhat irrational position of delaying 5-7 years before a significant level of cumulative incentive is delivered to the executive.
 Keep in mind the median tenure of a CEO today is 5.5 years.